 - Free us from judgment, blame, and limiting beliefs

-- Realize the beauty of the Feminine-Masculine union
+- Experience the evolved form of the Feminine-Masculine union

 While most books about Mary Magdalene focus on her historical life and relationship with Jesus, Mary Magdalene Beckons presents Mary in her contemporary role as illumined and compassionate teacher.
 As such, she serves as both a source of valuable assistance and a shining example of the Sacred Feminine.